Obtaining informed consent is a basic ethical obligation and a legal requirement for researchers.

 Short Form Written Consent (HRP-317)

-Definition: Participant signs a shortened, non-English consent form in the participant's native language.
+Definition: Participant signs a shortened, non-English consent document in a language the participant understands.

-Situation when it may be used: When the prospective participant does not speak English and there is not enough time to translate the approved English consent form into the participant's native language.
+When it may be used: When the prospective participant has limited English proficiency and there is not enough time to translate the approved English version of the consent document into a language the participant understands.

 Waiver of Documentation of Consent (HRP-411)